-This Raspberry Frangipane Tart is really easy to make and is perfect for feeding a crowd.
+This raspberry frangipane tart is really easy to make and is perfect for feeding a crowd.

-A rich shortcrust pastry base holds the deliciously soft almond frangipane which is studded with fresh raspberries and flaked almonds for a show stopping dessert.
-Your guests and family will love this!
+A rich shortcrust pastry base holds the deliciously soft almond frangipane, which is studded with fresh raspberries and flaked almonds for a show stopping dessert.
+Your guests and family will love this.

 With step by step instructions, this raspberry tart is simple to make and stores well too, if you want to make it in advance.